Mono Lake Committee Board of Directors

 Gina Radieve, Sacramento

-Gina works as an Environmental Scientist for the California Department of Water Resources in Sacramento, conducting biological surveys, evaluating special status species, and monitoring and permitting projects.
+Gina works as a Senior Environmental Scientist for the California Department of Water Resources in Sacramento doing environmental planning and compliance coordination for large water infrastructure projects.
 She holds degrees from Humboldt State University in biology and from Pennsylvania State University in GIS.
 Gina is a member of the California Native Plant Society and joined the Mono Lake Committee Board of Directors in 2014.

 Sherryl Taylor, Mammoth Lakes